FOREX-Dollar falls on perceived ECB path, U.S. political roadblocks

 "This is on top of the fact that Senate has not been able to pass anything meaningful on the healthcare front," he said in reference to the collapse late on Monday of a Republican effort to overhaul the U.S. healthcare system.

-The dollar touched its lowest against the Swiss franc in more than a year at 0.9440 franc.
-(Reporting by Sam Forgione; Additional reporting by Saikat Chatterjee in London; Editing by Meredith Mazzilli and Diane Craft)
+The dollar also touched its lowest against the Swiss franc in more than a year at 0.9468 franc.
+The euro was last on track to gain 1.6 percent for the week, which would mark its second straight weekly rise against the dollar.
+(Reporting by Sam Forgione; Additional reporting by Saikat Chatterjee in London; Editing by Meredith Mazzilli)